GeunhwaJeong/haneul-new/doc/src/learn/index.md

 ### Doc updates

-We list changes and updates to the documentation in the [Haneul documentation updates](../doc-updates/index.md) topic.
+See a list changes and updates to the documentation in the [Haneul documentation updates](../doc-updates/index.md) topic.

 See the [docs-related commit history](https://github.com/GeunhwaJeong/haneul/commits/main/doc/src) in the Haneul repo.